UCRegistry/interchain-registry/docs/chain-specification-standard.md

 In order to verify that your chain definition adheres to the above standard, you can use tools such as [JSON Schema Validator](https://www.jsonschemavalidator.net/).

+## Hashlnk Tool

+The `hashlnk` tool is used to generate and verify hash links for files.
+You can download the `hashlnk_0.2.0.0.zip` file from the following URL: [hashlnk_0.2.0.0.zip](https://github.com/riverar/hashlnk/blob/master/bin/hashlnk_0.2.0.0.zip).